What is the role of violence in the culture?

 On the role of violence in human culture is to fight against the unifying impulse of the mind.

-Against this inevitable trend, that takes hold of myths to impose it the same unequivocal truth, this book by its very form, far from imposing the only theory of Girard, takes us back the multiple of the value.
+Against this inevitable trend, that takes hold of myths.
+It imposes the same unequivocal truth.
+This book, by its very form, goes far from imposing the only theory of Girard.
+It takes us back to the multiple of the value.

-The opposite effect, in our opinion, is complete problematic Clausewitz, the Prussian theorist, where armed conflict seems destined to contribute to the war effort of Girard’s theory.
+In our opinion, the opposite effect is complete.
+Clausewitz, the Prussian theorist, is problematic.
+Armed conflict seems destined to contribute to the war effort of Girard’s theory.

-René Girard is unfalsifiable and assumes totalling dimension of his theory.
+René Girard is unfalsifiable and assumes totaling dimension of his theory.

-Presented as an anthropological text of the present, this test is actual, according to the introduction of René Girard, “a more or less explicit apology for Christianity” as “in all his books.”
+This text is presented as an anthropological text of the present.
+According to the introduction of René Girard, it is actual.
+It is “a more or less explicit apology for Christianity” as “in all his books.”

 Regrettably this mix, which tends to give the Christian faith the symbolic authority of a scientific discipline.